ProgrammingLanguageLeader/8_vk_friends_online/README.md

 # Watcher of Friends Online

-A small script that enables you to watch list of your VK online friends, without visiting the site.
+A small script that enables you to watch a list of your VK friends which are currently online without visiting the site.

 # How to Install